-During this audit, the audit team evaluated the company against the objectives listed in Table 1.
-The evidence of compliance observed is listed in Table 2.
-Both tables are found in the section Evidence of conformity to the SFI 2015-2019 Forest management standard.
+During this audit, the auditor evaluated the company against the objectives listed in Appendix 3, Table 1.
+The evidence of compliance observed is listed in Appendix 3, Table 2.

 A sample of field review sites were chosen from a list of active sites and sites where forest management activities occurred since the last audit.
 The site choice also considered activity type, and risk factors, related to the audit objectives selected for review, as well as the opportunity to verify implementation of corrective actions for previous non-conformities.